Collection: E-Bikes

 E-Bike Overview

-Electric bikes, commonly known as e-bikes, have revolutionized how we think about cycling and transportation.
-With a built-in electric motor and battery, e-bikes assist the rider, making pedaling easier and allowing for longer distances to be covered with less effort.
-They come in various styles, including commuter, mountain, and folding designs, catering to different preferences and uses.
+Electric bikes, commonly referred to as e-bikes, have revolutionised the way we think about cycling and transportation.
+With a built-in electric motor and battery, e-bikes assist the rider, making pedalling easier and allowing for longer distances to be covered with less effort.

-Key Features of E-Bikes:
+Key Features of E-Bikes

-1. Electric Motor: Helps propel the bike, making climbing hills and riding longer distances easier.
+Helps propel the bike, making climbing hills and riding longer distances easier.

-2. Battery: Powers the electric motor; typically removable for charging.
+Powers the electric motor; typically removable for charging.

-5. Regenerative Braking: Converts kinetic energy back into stored energy in the battery.
+Converts kinetic energy back into stored energy in the battery.

-FAQ's about E-Bikes
+FAQ's E-Bikes

 1. How fast can an e-bike go?